nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:boatwindow.avif(An hour of this and the white stops registering as scenery.)

 These giant blocks of ice are the size of entire towns.
 Can't get too close to them, though.
 As they crack and melt, their centre of gravity shifts, and sometimes, they roll over, causing sudden waves and coastal tsunamis.

+::image:kiss.avif(With not much else to do, these to stuck icebergs have decided to kiss each other, rubbing their faces off, revealing the blue old ice below.

+::pullquote(Blue ice is the hardest and oldest.
+They come from deep in the ice sheet, formed from snow that fell at a time before humans had stepped on Europe.)

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove-like patterns that almost seem biological.
 The berg in the foreground has recently rolled over.